Australian School of Business > Schools

 Prior to his appointment at the Australian School of Business, he was the (Boston Consulting Group) Professor of Economics at CERGE-EI, a joint workplace of Charles University and the Academy of Sciences, Prague, Czech Republic.
 Prior to that appointment, he taught at Bowdoin and Colby College, Maine, USA.
 He also was, for a year each, a visiting scholar of the Program on Non-Profit Organizations at Yale University, the Max-Planck Institute for Psychological Research in Munich, the Max-Planck Institute for Human Development in Berlin, and the Harvard Business School.

-His work has been published in journals such as Management Science, Energy Economics, Ethics & Behavior, Behavioural and Brain Sciences, Journal of Economic Theory, International Journal of Game Theory, Experimental Economics, and many others.
+His work has been published in journals such as Management Science, Energy Economics, Journal of Economic Behavior and Organization, Behavioural and Brain Sciences, Journal of Economic Theory, International Journal of Game Theory, Experimental Economics, Psychological Methods, European Economic Review and many others.
 His interests are wide-ranging and include game theory, corporate finance, experimental economics, the experimental methods in the social sciences, and the history of economic thought.

 - "Just interested or getting involved?
 An analysis of superannuation attitudes and actions,” (with Hazel Bateman, Jeanette Deetlefs, Isa Dobrescu, Ben Newell, Susan Thorp), Economic Record forthcoming.

 - “Solving Coordination Problems, Experimentally,” (with Giovanna Devetag), pp. forthcoming in J. Sell and M. Webster (eds.), Laboratory Experiments in the Social Sciences, Second Edition.
 Elsevier, 2014.

 - “Episodes from the Early History of Experimentation in Economics,” Journal of The History of Economic Thought, forthcoming.